Mike Harmon (racing driver): Mike Harmon Racing

 For the last several years, Harmon has primarily competed in NASCAR driving his self owned 74 car in the Xfinity Series, as well as part-time in the 74 truck for his own team, with additional drivers filling out the schedule.
-Harmon is one of only two teams that still fields a Dodge Challenger in NASCAR and one of the few remaining owner/drivers.
+Harmon was of only two teams that still fielded a Dodge Challenger after they left NASCAR in 2012 until the O'Reilly Series switched to composite bodies in 2018 and one of the few remaining owner/drivers.
 Harmon's team usually relies on week to week sponsorships to help keep his team open.
 In 2017, the team partnered with Veterans Motorsports Inc., a company that provides jobs for veterans; in accordance with the deal, MHR allowed veterans to work for the team.